-Date of submission of examination forms for June TEE Late Fee Date of submission of examination forms for December TEE Late Fee 1 st March to 31 st March NIL 1 st September to 30 th September NIL 1 st April to 20 April Rs.100/- 1 st October to 20 October Rs.100/- 21 st April to 15 th May Rs.500/- 21 st October to 15 th November Rs.500/- 16 th May to 28 th May Rs.1000/- 16 th November to 28 th November Rs.1000/-
+Date of submission of examination forms for June TEE Late Fee Date of submission of examination forms for December TEE Late Fee 1 st March to 31 st March NIL 1 st September to 30 th September NIL 1 st April to 20 April Rs.300/- 1 st October to 20 October Rs.300/- 21 st April to 30 th April Rs.500/- 21 st October to 31 st October Rs.500/- 1 st May to 15 th May Rs.1000/- 1 st November to 15 th November Rs.1000/-

-^{} Examination forms are to be submitted to the concerned Regional Center.
+Examination forms are to be submitted to the concerned Regional Center.

-6. Please see the instructions printed overleaf the examination form before filling it.
+- 6) Please see the instructions printed overleaf the examination form before filling it. - 7) Students should carry their Identity Card and intimation slip (received from SED indicating Centre & Date of Examination) to the Examination Centre.

-- 7. Students should carry their Identity Card and intimation slip (received from SED indicating Centre & Date of Examination) to the Examination Centre. - 8.
-In case a student fails to receive the intimation slip 15 days before the commencement of the examination, they should get in touch with the Study Centre/Regional Centre/SED at Headquarters indicating their enrolment no., name, address and programme. - 9.
-The students will be entitled to appear for the examination only at the study centre OR at the examination centre allotted to them and NOT at any other centre without specific permission from the University.
-The Examination Centre once opted for in a form shall not be changed. - 10.
-All the Study Centres/Regional Centres concerned will get a copy of the term-end examination result and also you can download it from our website under the "Student Support" Option. - 11.
-Although all efforts will be made to declare the results in time, there will be no binding on the University to declare the results of the last examination before the commencement of next examination.
+- 8) In case a student fails to receive the intimation slip 15 days before the commencement of the examination, they should get in touch with the Study Centre/Regional Centre/SED at Headquarters indicating their enrolment no., name, address and programme. - 9) The students will be entitled to appear for the examination only at the study centre OR at the examination centre allotted to them and NOT at any other centre without specific permission from the University.
+The Examination Centre once opted for in a form shall not be changed. - 10) All the Study Centres/Regional Centres concerned will get a copy of the term-end examination result and also you can download it from our website under the "Student Support" Option. - 11) Although all efforts will be made to declare the results in time, there will be no binding on the University to declare the results of the last examination before the commencement of next examination.
 The students may, therefore, fill up the examination form without necessarily waiting for the result and get it cancelled at a later date, if so desired.
-In case the student gets result after filling up the exam form, s/he should not re-appear in the course qualified by her/him with a view to improve the qualified score. - 12.
-The students can get their Term-end Examination result reevaluated.
-They should apply in prescribed form (Form No. 3) and (Form No.4).
-Fee at the rate Rs.300/- for reevaluation is charged per course.
-This amount is refunded if there is a mistake in checking of answer-book. - 13.
-Duplicate Grade Card/marks sheet will be issued on a request from the students in prescribed form (Form No. 4) against payment of Rs.
-100/- by Demand Draft drawn on IGNOU, New Delhi.
-The duplicate grade card will be sent by Post to the student. - 14.
-Students who fail to complete the minimum required number of course(s) prescribed for the Programme within the allotted period of study shall cease to be on the rolls of this University for that programme till they re-enroll themselves, if they wish to do so.
-For completing reregistration students are advised to get in touch with the Regional Director concerned.
+In case the student gets result after filling up the exam form, s/he should not re-appear in the course qualified by her/ him with a view to improve the qualified score. - 12) The students can get their Term-end Examination result reevaluated.
+They should apply in prescribed form (Form No. 6).
+Fee at the rate Rs.500/- for reevaluation is charged per course.
+This amount is refunded if there is a mistake in checking of answer-book. - 13) Duplicate Grade Card/marks sheet will be issued on a request from the students in prescribed form (Form No. 3) against payment of Rs.
+150/- by Demand Draft drawn on IGNOU, New Delhi. - 14) Students who fail to complete the minimum required number of course(s) prescribed for the Programme within the allotted period of study shall cease to be on the rolls of this University for that programme till they re-enroll themselves, if they wish to do so.
+For completing re-registration students are advised to get in touch with the Regional Director concerned.

-15. Early Declaration of Results
+15) Early Declaration of Results